-When our Tampa-area organizer, John, started to brainstorm local businesses who would publicly support the Florida Competitive Workforce Act, Abigail StClair was the first person he thought of.
+When we started to brainstorm local businesses who would publicly support the Florida Competitive Workforce Act, Abigail StClair was one of the first people we thought of.
 Abigail took that as a big compliment.

 “We’re a smaller, locally-owned, family-owned business, and we’re excited to help in any way we can,” Abigail said.

 TeBella Tea Company employs over 20 employees between 4 locations in Tampa Bay and Sarasota.
 In business for eight years, the company offers more than 115 teas at their flagship location on Davis Islands and more than 45 at the other three locations and that’s not the only kind of diversity that Abigail welcomes.

 “For us, when we’re hiring, we’re looking at your attitude, your work ethic, the whole employee; we’re not looking at whether you’re LGBT,” she said.

-While Abigail doesn’t tolerate any discrimination in her business, she said she understands why it’s important to have a law guaranteeing that safety in all businesses.
+Abigail doesn’t tolerate any discrimination in her business, and said she understands why it’s important to have a law guaranteeing that safety in all businesses.
 Right now some cities in Florida offer local non-discrimination protections that ensure LGBT employees can’t be fired and LGBT customers can’t be turned away.
 But many don’t, and that leaves a confusing regulatory situation for businesses looking to expand — and puts employees looking to get hired at risk for being discriminated against.